Optimizing ScyllaDB Read/Write Consistency for Graphs

 self.cluster.shutdown()

-Explicit Fallback Procedure: When backpressure_active is True, route all index.search queries to storage-backed traversals (g.V().has('name', 'x').out()).
-Disable mixed index lookups at the application layer until poll_sync_state() returns lag_ms < max_lag_ms * 0.5.
-Implement a circuit breaker that fails fast if index sync exceeds 10000ms for more than 60 seconds.
+While backpressure_active is True, route index.search queries to storage-backed traversals (g.V().has('name', 'x').out()) and disable mixed-index lookups at the application layer until poll_sync_state() returns an empty list.
+Wrap the flag in a circuit breaker that fails fast if sync stays active for more than 60 seconds continuously — a longer stall is an index-repair problem, covered in Resolving OpenSearch Index Drift in Production, not a backpressure problem.

 from gremlin_python.driver.driver_remote_connection import DriverRemoteConnection